Next Visual Granularity Generation¶

 Background & Motivation¶

-- Limitations of Prior Work:
+- Limitations of existing generation paradigms:

-- Diffusion models lack explicit structural control and require additional modules
+- Diffusion models lack explicit structural control and require additional modules.

 Method¶